How To Survive In Jail With Food Allergies

 The Journal of Correctional Health recently published this article “Food Allergies: The Implications For Correctional Facilities.”
 The authors wrote that “The prevalence of food allergies in the inmate population is a relatively unknown and perhaps underreported health issue.
 An inmate with an undetected food allergy [emphasis added] is at risk for anaphylaxis or less serious complications and is becoming an increasing concern to correctional facilities.
 Allergic responses to foods cause many symptoms, including cutaneous, gastrointestinal, respiratory, cardiovascular, and anaphylactic.
 These nonspecific symptoms are often first thought to be related to other conditions.
 Cell-mediated disorders, food intolerances, and pharmacologic conditions should be considered in the differential diagnosis and appropriately ruled out.
 The symptoms may mimic other problems, and allergic reactions would not be among the first conditions considered in the differential diagnosis.
 Consideration of food allergies and recognition of the symptoms should prompt a diagnostic evaluation.
 Not all correctional institutions have access to a dietitian or conduct allergy testing and the need to prepare special meals may create challenges.”

 My hope is that Michael Saffioti’s death serves as a wake up call to the penal system.
 His allergies were known: His death was not a death due to undetected food allergies.
 In fact, one in thirteen children has food allergies, and with this wave of allergic children reaching the age of criminal responsibility for their actions, inmates with food allergies will become common.
-Jails and prisons need training to recognize anaphylaxis to accommodate them safety or face claims for liability in negligence.
+Jails and prisons need training to recognize anaphylaxis to accommodate them safety or face claims for wrongful death.
 No inmate should have to pay with his or her life, like Michael did.

 Please consider sharing this post by e-mail, Facebook, or Twitter.
 The link to copy and share is: http://blog.onespotallergy.com/2012/10/how-to-survive-in-jail-with-food-allergies/ or you can click on the share buttons below.

-2. This also makes me wonder about elderly care facilities.
+This also makes me wonder about elderly care facilities.
 How are they preparing for future generations with food allergies?
 Are hospitals currently able to provide food for them if they are there over night?
 This is very scary.